Proctored Exams for Internet Students

 - Arrange with the proctor a mutually agreeable date, time, and location for the PCE.

-- Provide proctor with government-issued photo ID on the day of exam (Internet students only)
+- Provide proctor with a government-issued photo ID on the day of the exam (Internet students only)

 - Refrain from discussing the contents of the exam with anyone while taking the exam and after completing it.